jbull328/supercomicinfos/README.md

 node graphqlComics.js
 ```

-### Open another terminal window  and run the following commands for to start the development server.
+### Open another terminal window  and run the following commands to start the development server.
 ```
 npm run serve
 ```